critterandguitari/ETC_Manual/manual.md

 screenshots have been stored.
 Now would be a good time to move those images to your computer for your own use.

-A suggestion about screenshots.
-While you could copy files to your computer and leave them in place on the USB drive, a better practice is to regularly remove your screenshots from the USB drive.
-It is easy to run out of space on the USB drive by amassing screenshots, either slowly or quickly.
+A suggestion about screenshots: While you could copy files to your computer and leave them in place on the USB drive, a better practice is to regularly remove your screenshots from the USB drive.
+It is possible to run out of space on the USB drive by amassing screenshots, either slowly or quickly.
 Instead of running low on space without realizing it, just remove these images regularly.